STYLE AND CULTURE

 2018 saw tie-dye reimagined into another, slightly more flash-in-the-pan, trend moment when style lord Jonah Hill emerged onto the streets wearing a tie-dye T-shirt from the 1992 Lithuanian Olympic b-ball team (complete with dunking skeleton).
 It became one of the catalysts of 2018’s outrageous ‘summer of sleaze’ trend, where celebs such as Justin Bieber and Post Malone all looked a little more carefree, and a whole lot… grubbier.
 A gloriously scuzzy atmosphere that allowed tie-dye to go mainstream all over again.

 Catwalk and couture

-You’re absolutely right to think that we’re taking a huge leap from Jonah and co’s dirtbag chic to the pristine catwalks of Paris.
+You’re absolutely right to think that we’re taking a huge leap from dirtbag chic to the pristine catwalks of Milan.
 But read the room for a moment – you can’t argue that we’re living through an era of unrest and disquiet that’s uneasily similar to that of tie-dye’s heyday.
-What’s more, with its associations with environmentalism and sustainability – owing to a cut-and-sew, one-of-a-kind aesthetic that blows raspberries in the face of fast fashion – the pattern is ideal for us reusable-cup-toting, bag-for-life-waving heroes.
-Little wonder the likes of Louis Vuitton, Stella McCartney, MSGM and Dior Homme got busy with the bright colours and wild swirls – across jackets and suits as well as tees and tops – at their SS19 shows.
-And boy, are we here for it.
+What’s more, with its associations with environmentalism and sustainability, it's little wonder the likes of Versace, Off-White, MSGM and Rochas got busy with the bright colours and wild swirls at their SS20 shows last autumn.
+They couldn't have known tie-dye would come to define our lockdown looks – but boy, are we here for it.